ElishaKay/udemy-fullstack-chrome-extension/README.md

+<a href='https://www.udemy.com/course/build-a-full-stack-chrome-extension-with-nodejs-and-mongdb/'>Repo For The Udemy Course: 'Build a Full-Stack Chrome Extension with NodeJS and MongDB'</a>

 First Step for setting up this repo:

 Git Clone or Download the folder (if you download as a Zip file, be sure to unzip it before uploading the extension code to chrome)